How Do Wishes Granted To Very Sick Kids Affect Their Health?

 Until it was.

 "I was in front of all of those people, and I could hear the roar, and I was calm," she recalls.
 "I was doing what I wished to do.
 I felt exactly the way I needed to feel, at home and confident in my body.
-There had been part of me that felt pretty betrayed by my body, and I felt very at-peace in my own skin again."
+There had been part of me that felt pretty betrayed by my body, and I felt very at peace in my own skin again."

 The moment was transformative for Rowe, who credits the experience with aiding her recovery.
 A study published in the journal Pediatric Research suggests her experience may not be unique.

 Researchers looked back at the cases of nearly 1,000 children with serious illnesses who were treated at Nationwide Children's Hospital in Columbus, Ohio.
-Half the children received wishes and the other half hadn't.
+Half the children had received wishes and the other half hadn't.

-The children granted wishes were substantially less likely to visit the emergency department or have an unplanned hospital admission within two years as compared with children who hadn't received wishes.
+The children granted wishes were substantially less likely to visit the emergency department or to have an unplanned hospital admission within two years as compared with children who hadn't received wishes.
 (Researchers matched the children's personal and disease characteristics in the study.)

 "My hypothesis is that these kids, when they come back, are more engaged with their families and medical providers, and perhaps they're more adherent to their treatment plan," says the study's lead author Dr. Anup D. Patel, section chief of neurology at Nationwide Children's Hospital and an associate professor of pediatrics at Ohio State University College of Medicine in Columbus.